AI Flashcards Guide: Turn Notes and PDFs into Study-Ready Decks

 Quality > volume.
 Repetition of weak cards wastes cycles.

-Where AI Helps Most (Real Moments)
+Where AI Flashcards Help Most

 - Turning a 40‑page PDF into a structured starter deck